DigiBP/digibp-dom/README.md

 ![facebook2](https://user-images.githubusercontent.com/36928393/41066466-2dd08e10-69e2-11e8-8a53-0e7f91169f32.PNG)

 #### - Retrieve applications (Get)
 After the two week waiting period has expired, the HR assistant will retrieve all applications that were collected through the Dialogflow chatbot (see "Digital Assistant/Chatbot" section for more detail).
-(MORE DETAIL NEEDED HERE ON HOW APPLICATIONS ARE RETRIEVED).
+In the process two weeks are defined as five seconds in order to not wait two weeks until the process continues.
+This service is triggered by the candidate ID which is defined within the application service with the chatbot.
+The applicant information from the Google Sheet is retrieved with this candidate ID.
+The service is the same as already described for getting the job description.

 ![retrieveapplications_overview](https://user-images.githubusercontent.com/36928393/41066490-45ae2862-69e2-11e8-91d4-8faea66c7de4.PNG)

 ![retrieveapplications_select_1ststep](https://user-images.githubusercontent.com/36928393/41066495-4993eade-69e2-11e8-923f-f49b01029f5d.PNG)